m3o/blog.m3o.com/_posts/2020-12-03-netlify-for-the-frontend-micro-for-the-backend.md

 Now hit the frontend on Netlify and check it out.
 You should see your post immediately show up.

+Here's what our demo looks like

+[PLACEHOLDER FOR SCREENSHOT]

 ### What's the frontend doing

 The frontend we're running on Netlify is basically using Micro as the backend and M3O provides the hosted